 How Often Should You Brush Your Boxer?

 Just like bathing, boxers do not require regular brushing.
-When it comes to brushing, once per week is ideal.
+When it comes to brushing, once per week is ideal according to one of the boxer breeders.
 It helps removes loose hairs and massages your dog’s skin.
 A firm stroke motion promotes lymph drainage.
 It is similar to the ‘dry brushing’ technique.

 In fact, it is recommended to brush your boxer’s coat from puppyhood until he grows.
 This gesture helps them to learn to behave.
 And in most cases, they love this kind of attention.